 What are the benefits of a lovey?anchor

 Did you know that a lovey is more than just a cute toy?
 There are HUGE benefits to introducing a lovey or security blanket.

-Research shows that snuggling with something soft and cuddly releases oxytocin, a hormone that makes us feel calmed and soothed.
+Research shows that hugging something, even an inanimate object like a soft lovey or teddy bear, releases oxytocin, a hormone that makes us feel calmed and soothed.